Mykeil-tzul/family-budget-intelligence/README.md

 # 💰 Family Budget Intelligence Dashboard

 An interactive personal finance analytics app built with Python, pandas, Streamlit, and Plotly.
 The app transforms raw bank CSV exports into spending trends, category breakdowns, forecasts, and actionable budget insights.
+This project simulates a real-world analytics workflow: ingesting raw financial data, transforming it into business-ready insights, and delivering it through an interactive product interface.

 ## Live Demo